Avina-cK/Project_Ptychography/README.md

-# MScThesis_Ptychography
+#Ptychography

-Repository for all code related to my M.Sc.
-Thesis on Phase Retrival using Ptychography.
+Repository for all code related to project on Phase Retrival using Ptychography.